twyeoh/Introduction-to-Neural-Networks/README.md

 # Welcome to week 4 Assignment

 Assignment materials for AIAP 2.0 #Week 4 of Intro to Neural Network.
+This week's assignment consists of two parts.

 # Part 1 Description